 Table of Contents

-Chapter 1: Introduction to Metaheuristic Algorithm
+Chapter 1: Introduction to Metaheuristic Algorithms

 Chapter 6: Validation of CI-SPF, CI-SAPF and CI-SAPF-CBO for Solving Discrete/Integer and Mixed Variable Problems

-Chapter 7: Solution to Real World Applications
+Chapter 7: Solution to Real-World Applications

-Chapter 8: Conclusions and Future Recommendations
+Chapter 8: Conclusions and Recommendations

-Ishaan R Kale is a researcher for the Optimization and Agent Technology Research (OAT Research) Lab.
+Ishaan R. Kale is a researcher for the Optimization and Agent Technology Research (OAT Research) Lab.